John Bel Edwards: Tenure

 Edwards campaigned on a policy to reduce Louisiana's prison population.
 One of his first actions as governor was to commute 22 sentences out of 56 that the state's Board of Pardons had identified for him.
 Since the end of 2016 and to July 2018, Edwards did not sign a single commutation despite at least 70 cases that the state's Board of Pardons identified for him during the period.
 In 2018, Edwards signed legislation that shortened the sentences for nonviolent, non-sex-crime offenders who showed good behavior while in prison.

 In May 2018, Edwards signed a bill into law banning abortion after 15 weeks of pregnancy.
 In May 2019, he signed an even more restrictive six-week abortion ban, although a similar bill in the 5th Circuit, one with a similar predecessor, was blocked by Judge Carlton Reeves in the Southern District of Mississippi.
 In response to backlash from his more progressive supporters, Edwards released a statement saying, "As governor, I have been true to my word and my beliefs on this issue.
 But it is also my sincere belief that being pro-life means more than just being pro-birth."
 He referenced his attempts to expand investment in education, reform Louisiana's criminal justice system, pass laws to protect LGBT citizens from discrimination in the workplace, raise the minimum wage, and ensure equal pay for men and women.

 On May 22, 2018, Edwards signed an executive order requiring state vendors to certify that they are not boycotting Israel and will not for the duration of the contract boycott Israel.
 In 2019, the bill HB 245 was enacted, codifying the executive order.
 The Copy, Paste, Legislate investigation found that Edwards did not write the executive order nor the press release accompanying it.
 Instead, they were sent to him by a person with ties to AIPAC and the Israel Action Network.

 In late 2018, Edwards said that his top priority for 2019 was to achieve a $1,000 pay raise for teachers and a $500 raise for school support workers.
 For the first time in 10 years, the House passed a budget that included pay raises for teachers and support staff.

 On September 8, 2021, Edwards delayed all upcoming Louisiana elections five weeks after excessive statewide infrastructure damage caused by Hurricane Ida.
 On September 12, 2021, less than two weeks after Ida crested, Edwards declared another statewide state of emergency in anticipation of Hurricane Nicholas.
 On January 5, 2022, Edwards pardoned Homer Plessy, subject of the 1896 U.S. Supreme Court case Plessy v.
 Ferguson, which upheld segregation laws.

 In 2023, Edwards signed HB8, which requires public schools to display the national motto "In God We Trust" in classrooms.

+As of 2023, Edwards is the most recent Democrat to win or hold statewide office in Louisiana.